+You may be wondering what a collection agency can do to you.
 The debt collection industry is heavily regulated, and borrowers have many rights when it comes to dealing with bill collectors.
 Debt collectors are allowed to try to get you to pay, but they are restricted by the Fair Debt Collection Practices Act (FDCPA), which prohibits them from harassing you or lying to you in order to collect your debt.
 Despite this, debt collectors will try everything in their power to get you to pay your old debt.

 What Is a Debt Collector?

 A debt collector can be either an individual person or an agency.
 In either case, their task is to collect overdue debts from those who owe them.
 Sometimes referred to as collection specialists, an individual debt collector may be responsible for many accounts.
-They may be paid a base salary plus commission, so have a high incentive to convince the debtor to pay.
+They may be paid a base salary plus commission, so they have a high incentive to convince the debtor to pay.